 Here are our 7 ways to do just that;

 1. Get inside the customer’s mind

-Acknowledging the multi-directional customer journey, and reading the data from engagement at different stages of this journey, is vital to understanding where you are succeeding and where you need more work when it comes to customer experience.
+Acknowledge the multi-directional customer journey, and read the data from engagement at different stages of this journey.
+It’s vital to understanding where you are succeeding and where you need more work when it comes to customer experience.

 Quoting Wizard of Ads author Roy H. Williams, dotmailer argues ‘the first step in exceeding your customer’s expectations is to know those expectations.’